 Applies to fluticasone topical: topical application cream, topical application lotion, topical application ointment

-Check with your doctor immediately if any of the following side effects occur while taking fluticasone topical:More common
+You should check with your doctor immediately if any of these side effects occur when taking fluticasone topical:More common

 - Dry skin